Lincoln — What Sparked Lincoln’s Duel & His Unusual Fight Terms

 As was custom, Lincoln returned a reply that also began with a gentlemanly tone, but he soon landed his own accusatory blow.
 He writes, “you say you have been informed, through the medium of the editor of the Journal, that I am the author of certain articles in that paper which you deem personally abusive of you: and without stopping to enquire whether I really am the author…”

 I suspect Lincoln enjoyed wielding this technicality against his political foe.
-Lincoln later admitted only to writing one of the letters, not all of them.
+He later admitted only to writing one of the letters, not all of them.
 He could have simply apologized for the letter he wrote, but he didn’t.
 Maybe because he would have had to reveal Mary Todd and Julia Jayne’s involvement.
 Or maybe he was just being stubborn.
-Anyhoo, Lincoln’s response let Shields know that he didn’t appreciate the assumption.
-The back-and-forth notes escalated from there until Shields challenged Lincoln.
+Whatever the case, Lincoln’s response let Shields know that he didn’t appreciate the assumption.
+The back-and-forth notes escalated from there until Shields challenged Lincoln to a duel.
 Lincoln, likely with the counsel of friends, chose broadswords instead of pistols.
 And he spelled out very unusual terms for the field of honor.

-Lincoln’s second was Dr. Elias H. Merryman, a military man with duel experience.
-In fact, many sources imply that Merryman was a fan of dueling.
+Lincoln’s “second” was Dr. Elias H. Merryman, a military man with duel experience.
+In fact, many sources imply that Merryman was a fan of dueling and hoped that the Lincoln-Shields fight would proceed.
 Other Lincoln friends also rushed to Bloody Island, hoping for a peaceful resolution.
 They included William Butler and Albert T. Bledsoe.
 James Shields’ second was John D. Whiteside, and his additional friends were Dr. Thomas M. Hope, and Gen. W.D.
 Ewing.

 1st Weapons — Cavalry broadswords of the largest size precisely equal in all respects — and such as now used by the cavalry company at Jacksonville—